AP source: Mets close to acquiring Stroman from Blue Jays

-NEW YORK — A person familiar with the negotiations says the New York Mets are close to completing a trade to acquire All-Star pitcher Marcus Stroman from the Toronto Blue Jays.
+NEW YORK — The New York Mets are close to completing a trade to acquire All-Star pitcher Marcus Stroman from the Toronto Blue Jays, according to a person familiar with the negotiations.

 The person spoke to The Associated Press on condition of anonymity Sunday because the swap had not been finalized.

+New York would send the Blue Jays two of its top pitching prospects, 24-year-old left-hander Anthony Kay and 18-year-old right-hander Simeon Woods Richardson, a second person familiar with the talks said, also on condition of anonymity because the trade had not been completed.

+Stroman posted a tweet that read: “Toronto, I love you...forever!”
+It was followed by a Canadian flag.

-A 28-year-old right-hander and a first-time All-Star this season, Stroman is 6-11 in 21 starts despite a 2.96 ERA that is fifth-best in the American League.
+A 28-year-old right-hander who made his first All-Star team this season, Stroman is 6-11 in 21 starts despite a 2.96 ERA that is fifth-best in the American League.
 He has a $7.4 million salary and is not eligible for free agency until after the 2020 season.

 The 5-foot-7 Stroman is 47-45 with a 3.76 ERA in six big league seasons.
-He grew up on Long Island about 50 miles from Citi Field.
+He grew up on Long Island near Mets starter Steven Matz, about 50 miles from Citi Field.

+Toronto’s clubhouse was not opened to reporters after Sunday’s game against Tampa Bay, and Stroman left the ballpark without speaking to media.
+The Blue Jays said Stroman was not taking the team charter to Kansas City.

-New York (50-55) is six games back in the NL wild-card race, with six teams ahead for the two spots.
-With the trade deadline approaching Wednesday, this deal might lead to the Mets selling off a starter from their current rotation, which includes NL Cy Young Award winner Jacob deGrom, Noah Syndergaard, Jason Vargas, Zack Wheeler and Steven Matz.
+New York (50-55) is six games back in the NL wild-card race, with six teams ahead for the two spots, after a four-game winning streak that boosted the Mets to 10-5 since the All-Star break.
+With the trade deadline approaching Wednesday, this deal might lead to them shipping off a member of their current rotation, which includes Matz, Noah Syndergaard, Zack Wheeler, Jason Vargas and NL Cy Young Award winner Jacob deGrom.

+Syndergaard, Wheeler and perhaps Vargas appear the most likely to be traded.

+Wheeler can become a free agent after this season, as can Vargas if his 2020 club option is not exercised.
+Syndergaard and Matz can become free agents after the 2021 season, and deGrom is signed through 2023 — though he has the right to opt out a year early.

 AP freelance writer Ian Harrison in Toronto contributed to this report.